 Religious or Faith-Based Organizations

-Some sober living homes are managed by faith-based groups or churches that provide housing as part of their mission to help people in substance abuse recovery.
+Some sober living homes are managed by faith-based groups or churches that provide housing as part of their mission to help people in recovery.
 These sober living houses frequently incorporate spiritual guidance or faith-based programs into the recovery process.

 Federal, State, or Local Government Agencies

 In some areas, sober houses are overseen or supported by government agencies, including local health departments or housing authorities.
-These homes aim to meet public health goals and provide support for people transitioning out of treatment programs.
+These homes aim to meet public health goals and provide support for people transitioning out of addiction treatment programs.

 Recovery Community Members